lmoresi/cloud-enabled-images/organisations-list/README.md

 This list will be read when a user authenticated (via github) to the underworld cloud.
 If no organisations match, only those images in 'public-access' will be available.
 Note, 'public-access' is not the same as using binder ... we still request github authentication.

+## Tests

+The tests will validate the json file (exists and is valid) and should be used before committing